-Russell was born in Welshpool in 1974 and was brought up and attended school in Montgomeryshire.
-He has a degree in Information and Media Studies from the University of Central England.
-Russell was elected to Powys County Council in 2008 and was a member of the Council’s executive management board between 2008 – 2011.
+Russell was born in Welshpool in 1974.
+He attended school in Montgomeryshire, and obtained a degree in Information and Media Studies from the University of Central England.
+Russell was elected to Powys County Council in 2008 and was a member of the Council’s executive management board.

-Between 2013 – 2016, Russell set up and chaired the Cross Party Group on Digital Communications which campaigned for improvements in the availability of superfast broadband and mobile coverage in Wales and during the 4th Assembly he was an active member of the Assembly’s Environment and Sustainability Committee, and the Petitions Committee.
+Between 2013 – 2016, Russell set up and chaired the Assembly’s Cross Party Group on Digital Communications which campaigned for improvements in the availability of superfast broadband and mobile coverage in Wales.

 His current priorities are to retain and improve local public services for the people of Montgomeryshire.
-Russell also feels passionate about encouraging younger people to get involved in public life and is keen to support and encourage new business start-ups and small business growth.
-Russell has been heavily involved in promoting the Newtown bypass and in campaigning for improved broadband in rural areas of Wales.
-He has also been involved in lobbying for a Mid Wales Growth deal for the region.
+Russell feels passionate about encouraging younger people to get involved in public life, and is keen to support and encourage new business start-ups and small business growth.

-His personal interests include keeping healthy, he is the President of the Montgomeryshire Area Scout Council and the Deputy President of the Montgomeryshire MND Association.
-He is also Vice President of the Montgomery Waterway Restoration Trust, a member of Montgomeryshire Wildlife Trust, and is a member of Hope Church in Newtown.
-As such, he has been involved in many projects that support the community.
+His personal interests include Genealogy, and is the current President of the Montgomeryshire Area Scout Council and the Deputy President of the Montgomeryshire MND Association.
+He is also Vice President of the Montgomery Waterway Restoration Trust, a member of Montgomeryshire Wildlife Trust, a member of Hope Church in Newtown and as such, he has been involved in many projects that support the community.

-Before being elected to the Assembly, Russell was a town councillor, school governor, was on the Board of Coleg Powys, and was a member of the Theatr Hafren Management Committee.
+Before being elected to the Senedd, Russell was a Town Councillor, School Governor, on the Board of Coleg Powys, and was a member of the Theatre Hafren Management Committee.